brson/ctrs/README.md

 # Conformance Tests for Rust

-This is a very early stab at a test suite for validating that a compiler conforms to the Rust language.
-The basic strategy will be to establish a standard for identifying 'stable' Rust code, and collecting as much of it as possible here.
+This is a test suite for validating that a compiler implements the Rust programming language.
+The basic strategy will be to
+establish a criteria for identifying 'stable' Rust code, and collecting as much of it as possible here.

 Execute with `./run.py`.
 Set the `RUSTC` environment variable if you must.

 # Criteria for inclusion

 Criteria will expand over time.
 Currently:

 * Must pass 'rustc -F experimental -F deprecated'
-* No 'extern crate'
+* No 'extern crate' (i.e. only std)
-* No opening feature gates
+* No enabling feature gates
-* Single source file test cases

 Run `./stab.py` on a Rust file to see if it is a candidate.